ARgorithm/toolkit/docs/docs/cli.md

 ### Blacklist

 The blacklist command can be used to block programmer accounts from submitting and testing ARgorithms and user accounts from running ARgorithms.
-This command can be used to handle cases of misconduct with server.
+This command can be used to handle cases of misconduct with the server.

 <div class="termy">
 ```console